Regulus (geometry)

 In three-dimensional space, a regulus R is a set of skew lines, every point of which is on a transversal which intersects an element of R only once, and such that every point on a transversal lies on a line of R.

 The set of transversals of R forms an opposite regulus S. In $\mathbb{R}^{3}$ the union R ∪ S is the ruled surface of a hyperboloid of one sheet.

-Any 3 skew lines generates a pair of reguli:
+Any 3 skew lines generate a pair of reguli: